SoftwareEngineering-Bootcamp/web_project_4/README.md

 * **Position:** _flexbox_, _grid container_, _media queries_.
 * Smooth transition for popup opening and closing.
 * Change of style on button like click.
+* Form validation and event handling.

 ### Functionality

+**Project 6**
+* Create a separate script file, *validate.js*, to handle _form validation_ of profile-edit and add-card forms.
+* Add event listeners to window to allow user to use *Esc Key* to close any popup window.
+* Add event listeners to window to allow user to close any popup window by clicking on the overlay.

+**Project 5**
+* Six initials cards preloaded by default on page load with **_JavaScript_**.
-* Add a new and customizable card to gallery by clicking on add-card button, require image name and link.
+* Allow user to add a new and customizable card to gallery by clicking on add-card button.
-* Delete a card from gallery by click on trash icon.
-* A click on like button fill the heart in black.
-* Click on a card to expand it on full-screen.
+* Image name and link are required to successfully add a new card to the gallery.
-* A card can be added by pressing Enter while a text field is active.
+* A card can be added by pressing Enter while a text field is active and all required element are provided.
+* A click on like button fill change the heart icon from solid white to solid black.
+* Delete a card from the gallery by click on trash icon.
+* Open a photo on full-screen by a click on it.
+* Smooth transition while opening or closing a popup.

+**Project 4**

+* Responsive design of the website.
+* Add six photo cards exported from figma to the gallery.
+* Create fixed and centered popup forms and hide them by default.
+* Use JavaScript to change popup display and allow user to acess popup forms.
+* Code Edit-profile popup to allow user to update profile' information.
+* Prevented too long text entrance using CSS to cut off the text that doesn't fit and replace it with ellipsis.
+* Practice on git branches by implementing new feature in a branch before merging them into master.

 ### Submission Notes